NASB Staff

 sendorf@NASBonline.org

 Sharon has been with NASB since 2012.
 In her role as Director of Member Engagement she is responsible for the planning and implementation for all Association events, including the State Education Conference; annual Membership Drive; and sharing information about NASB with each member district/ESU.
 Sharon is a native of Clatonia, Nebraska graduating from Wilber-Clatonia in 1992.
 She received her bachelor’s degree from Ray College of Design, Chicago in 1995.
 Sharon and her husband Dan reside in Kearney.
-Their daughter Ella is in Law School at the University of Virginia, son Austin is a junior at Nebraska Wesleyan University, and son Asher is a junior at Kearney High School.
+Their daughter Ella is in Law School at the University of Virginia, son Austin is a senior at Nebraska Wesleyan University, and son Asher is a senior at Kearney High School.
 Sharon enjoys traveling, entertaining, spending time at the lake, and cheering on her kids in their activities.

 QUICK SIX: